Policing protest reviews

 Policing Public Order – An overview and review of progress against the recommendations of Adapting to Protest and Nurturing the British Model of Policing

-This report by HMIC found that police forces cannot plan for a quiet world and must swiftly adapt in real-time to protests that pose risks to public safety.
+Our report found that police forces cannot plan for a quiet world and must swiftly adapt in real-time to protests that pose risks to public safety.

 Read Policing Public Order (corrected in March 2011 to delete repeated sentence on page 7)